-I’ve mentioned the Saints & Sinners Literary Festival a lot in the past, and one of the things I like best about this annual gathering of writers, editors, and readers of queer literature is catching up with old friends and making new ones.
-This year, meeting Fiona Riley was one of the highlights for me: enthusiastic, charming, and all-around wonderful, I had a great time hanging out with her and her wife, and she also provided a much-needed kick in the pants to me to get my own writing practice into higher gear.
+Back in 2016, I interviewed Fiona Riley as she was releasing her debut novel, Miss Match.
+We met at the Saints & Sinners Literary Festival, a gathering of queer writers, editors, and readers in New Orleans that has been a wonderful venue for me to meet other folks in the same boat as me.
+Meeting Fiona Riley was one of the highlights for me the 2016 festival: She was enthusiastic, charming, and all-around wonderful, I had a great time hanging out with her and her wife, and she also provided a much-needed kick in the pants to me to get my own writing practice into higher gear.

 I was lucky enough to read Miss Match in advance last month, and it was quite the enjoyable read and, as an erotic lesbian romance, very much outside my wheelhouse.
 And that’s one of the things I enjoyed so much about it.
 As much as I looked to fiction while I was growing up for representations of myself, as an adult I am drawn to stories and characters outside my own experience.

 After I finished reading it, I caught up with Fiona to ask her a few questions.
 Without further ado, here’s what she had to say.
 It’s long, but it’s pretty awesome, kind of like her.

 Congratulations on your debut novel, first of all.
 I’m always interested in writers’ journeys to their first book.
 What was your writing background before this?
 Was writing a book something you’d always wanted to do?